tee3/homedir/README.md

 # homedir

-This project contains a system to set up a Unix-based system to a usable state for my purposes.
+This project contains a system to set up a system to a usable state for my purposes.
 This includes installing system packages (if required) as well as setting up a home directory and user-specific packages.

-This is intended to be tracked using git and shared across multiple machines and so should be designed to work well across different types of Unix systems.
+This is intended to be tracked using git and shared across multiple machines and so should be designed to work well across different types of systems that support Python and the various programs.

 # rationale